Gregorian chant: Development of earlier plainchant

 Singing has been part of the Christian liturgy since the earliest days of the Church.
 It is widely accepted that the psalmody of ancient Jewish worship significantly influenced and contributed to early Christian ritual and chant.
 Christians read Scriptures and sang chants, as their Jewish predecessors had done.
 Although new Christian liturgy was developed, the source of much of this Christian liturgy was Jewish psalmody.
 The source materials for newly emergent Christian chants were originally transmitted by Jews in sung form.
 Early Christian rites also incorporated elements of Jewish worship that survived in later chant tradition.
 Canonical hours have their roots in Jewish prayer hours.
-"Amen" and "alleluia" come from Hebrew, and the threefold "sanctus" derives from the threefold "kadosh" of the Kedushah.
+"Amen", "alleluia", and "hosanna" come from Hebrew, and the threefold "sanctus" derives from the threefold "kadosh" of the Kedushah.

 The New Testament mentions singing hymns during the Last Supper: "When they had sung the hymn, they went out to the Mount of Olives".
 Other ancient witnesses such as Pope Clement I, Tertullian, St. Athanasius, and Egeria confirm the practice, although in poetic or obscure ways that shed little light on how music sounded during this period.

 Musical elements that would later be used in the Roman Rite began to appear in the 3rd century.
 The Apostolic Tradition, attributed to the theologian Hippolytus, attests the singing of Hallel (Jewish) psalms with Alleluia as the refrain in early Christian agape feasts.
 Chants of the Office, sung during the canonical hours, have their roots in the early 4th century, when desert monks following St. Anthony introduced the practice of continuous psalmody, singing the complete cycle of 150 psalms each week.
 Around 375, antiphonal psalmody became popular in the Christian East; in 386, St. Ambrose introduced this practice to the West.
 In the fifth century, a singing school, the Schola Cantorum, was founded at Rome to provide training in church musicianship.